ef1j/Art1/80col/README.md

 `test.25` is test input.

+Use [Olivettize](https://github.com/ef1j/Olivettize) to generate a PDF of simulated output from an Olivetti Te-318 teleprinter.

 72 column Art1 output for teleprinters such as the ASR-33 are left as an exercise for the reader.